-This material is based upon work that is supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, under agreement number 2022-38640-37486 through the North Central Region SARE program under project number ENC22-211.
-USDA is an equal opportunity employer and service provider.
+This material is based upon work supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, under agreement number 2022-38640-37486 through the North Central Region SARE program under project number ENC22-211 awarded to Dr. Sougata Bardhan.
+The authors also acknowledge support from the National Institute of Food and Agriculture, U.S. Department of Agriculture, Capacity Building Grant (award number 2024-38821-42104), obtained by Dr. Sougata Bardhan.
+The USDA is an equal opportunity employer and service provider.
 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.

-As an equal opportunity employer and provider, Lincoln University does not discriminate based on race, color, religion, national origin, sex, sexual orientation, age, disability, or other factors prohibited by law in any of its educational programs, activities, services, admissions, or employment practices
+As an equal opportunity employer and provider, Lincoln University does not discriminate based on race, color, religion, national origin, sex, sexual orientation, age, disability, or other factors prohibited by law in any of its educational programs, activities, services, admissions, or employment practices.

-\Cover image of goldenseal (Hydrastis canadensis) in flower among spring beauties, Claytonia virignica (foreground) surrounded by a patch of ramps (Allium tricoccum).
+Cover image of goldenseal (Hydrastis canadensis) in flower among spring beauties, Claytonia virignica (foreground) surrounded by a patch of ramps (Allium tricoccum).